walmartlabs/lacinia/docs/tutorial/init-schema.rst

 Schema EDN File
 ---------------

+We're going to define an initial schema for our application that matches the :doc:`domain`.

 Our initial schema is just for the BoardGame entity, and a single operation to retrieve a game by its id: